Let’s say you’re learning how to paint. When you look at the famous paintings at the museum, you might start asking yourself:

 Believe it or not, the same questions can be applied to coding.
 Some things, like painting and learning how to code, are hard.
 Transitioning into tech is hard.

-But in case you need a boost of inspiration and to be reminded that it’s possible to make it happen, here’s a list of a few successful Rails developers that come from unusual backgrounds.
+In case you need a boost of inspiration and to be reminded that it’s possible to make it happen, here’s a list of a few successful Rails developers that come from unusual backgrounds.

 How many photographers do you know that have turned out to be developers?
 Eileen is one of them!
 She has a BFA in Photography and she worked on magazine layout, email marketing, as well as editing as a Production Designer for 2 years before she decided to change her career.